dalecosta1/dale-infrastructure-manager/README.md

 In-house k8s cluster creation using the dale-infrastructure-manager which is a versatile tool leverages Ansible for automation.
 With the UI you can generate the manifests and the json to run the ansible playbooks via bash script, creating a k8s cluster with kubeadm.
 There is also the possibility to add new nodes on cluster.

+## 🪅 Compatibility

+This project can be executed on the following platforms:

+- Windows (using Ubuntu via WSL)
+- MacOS (arm + amd)
+- Ubuntu

+Cluster node OS availables:

+- Ubuntu Server 22.04

+kkube
 ## 🤹‍♂️ Tech Stack

 **UI:** react-ts